 Backdoor Survival readers get a 10% discount by using coupon code BACKDOORSURVIVAL at checkout!

-Bargain Bin: Below you will find links to the items related to today’s article as well as links to everything you need to make your own Simple Salve, an all-natural alternative to petroleum jelly.
+Below you will find the items related to today’s article as well as everything you need to make your own Simple Salve, an all-natural alternative to petroleum jelly.

 Thayers Alcohol-free Unscented Witch Hazel: This is the brand I use.
 If you are purchasing locally, be sure to pick up the alcohol-free version.